 I2C Stop (P) Condition

-- low-to-high transition of the SDA line while the clock (SCL) is high determines a Stop condition.
+- The occurrence of a low-to-high transition on the SDA line, while the clock (SCL) is high, serves as the determinant for a Stop condition.
 All operations must end with a Stop condition.

 I2C Repeated Start (Sr) Condition